TV miniseries review: Hans Christian Andersen: My Life as a Fairy Tale (2003), directed by Philip Saville

 Also starring Simon Callow as Charles Dickens, Steven Berkoff as Meisling and Alison Steadman as the, uh, not-so-charming Mrs Meisling.

 Interspersed with excerpts from Andersen’s fairytales, using the characters as actors in it (e.g. Jenny Lind as the Nightingale, and so on), the life of Denmark’s famous storyteller really surprised me.
-I have no idea how legitimate the portrayal is, but if he was half as eccentric as he’s portrayed here, he would definitely have been diagnosed with some sort of disorder in today’s day and age.
-Autism spectrum somewhere, I bet.
-Still, big surprise.
+I have no idea how legitimate the portrayal is, but if he was half as eccentric as he’s portrayed here, he would definitely have been diagnosed with something in today’s day and age.
+He might have been somewhere on the Autism spectrum, which was a surprise.

 Also, surprised to see him “happening” upon the royal family just like that, like some kind of 19th century Forest Gump.

-With the excerpts from his stories, it made the viewing somewhat bizarre, but it fitted in very well, nonetheless.
-It’s a good story, a fascinating life, even if the man behind Thumbelina and The Little Mermaid, to name but a couple, seems to have been special … in more ways than one.
+With the excerpts from his stories, it made the viewing somewhat bizarre, but it fitted in very well nonetheless.
+It’s a good story, a fascinating life, and who would have guessed that the man behind Thumbelina and The Little Mermaid, to name but a couple, seems to have been special … in more ways than one?